ahaoboy/ansi2/readme.md

 ### compress

-Compressing using [osvg](https://github.com/ahaoboy/osvg) and [svgo](https://github.com/svg/svgo), this will increase the running time by several seconds, but can save half of the storage space.
+Compressing using [oxvg](https://github.com/noahbald/oxvg.git), this maybe will increase the running time by several seconds, but can save half of the storage space.

 ```bash
 neofetch | ansi2 --format=svg --compress > neofetch.svg